Douglas College > Study at Douglas > International students > New & returning students > FAQs

 Login to MyAccount > click on “Student Records” > click on “Request Official Transcript”

 Summer semester is optional: you may study part-time (except for PBD/PDD students).
-However, if you are a part-time student, you are not eligible to work.

 Not until you submit your PGWP application.
 Students who completed their program can start working full-time after submitting their PGWP application, as long as they have been full-time students during their studies.